Why an NDA?

 I'm not saying that NDAs don't have a role to play, and I'm not saying to completely avoid advertising your product.
 But advertise all of it, and advertise all of it honestly.
 And if you're not ready to advertise all of it honestly, whether because it's too early in the gestation process or because you already know you're going to be making significant alterations prior to release, then just keep quiet about it altogether.

 continue to love it, and those who find it to be average or worse have seen nothing in the slew of post-NDA "reveals" to change their minds.

-Everyone has opinions, and The Soapbox is how we indulge ours.
+So what was the point again?Everyone has opinions, and The Soapbox is how we indulge ours.
 Join the Massively writers every Tuesday as we take turns atop our very own soapbox to deliver unfettered editorials a bit outside our normal purviews.
 Think we're spot on -- or out of our minds?
 Let us know in the comments!